Eva K. Lee: Personal

 The contribution of members helped train over 100 students with over 50% female students.
 Members worked with Lee and students on important hospital projects where evidence-based health transformation was carried out.
 Students gained hands-on experience with big-data analytics and successful implementation experiences.
 Lee also sponsored 400 under-served K8-12 students on campus (> 50% female, 97% African American and Latina) to introduce them to center research, offer hands-on learning to gain insight into college life and STEM research experience.
-By all measures, the I/UCRC center led by Lee was a success in terms of its technical progress, educational value, and societal impact. with numerous projects garnered practice excellence awards.

 The NSF Office of Inspector General disagreed with the counting of membership.
 They considered only cash flow into Georgia Tech as membership fee.

 On September 18, 2019, the NSF General Council issued a final Notice of Administrative Action regarding the NSF Office of the Inspector General Report of Investigation.
 The U.S. Attorney's office refused to drop charges.

 In December 2019, Lee pleaded guilty in U.S. District Court to lying to NSF investigators and submitting a membership certificate with false information.
 In August 2020, a federal judge gave Lee a lighter sentence than was requested by the prosecution, so that she could continue her work on fighting the COVID-19 pandemic in a timely manner.
 The 10 months probation included sixty days of staying at home, to start in the spring of 2021.

 The case is unusual in multiple aspects: the refusal of U.S. Attorney to dismiss the charges; the repeated denial of Georgia Tech administrators to requests from top U.S. health officials to restore Lee's access to her computers while COVID-19 raged across the country.